noisytech13/Osintgram/README.md

 ## Tools and Commands 🧰

-instahacked offers an interactive shell to perform analysis on Instagram account of any users by its nickname.
+Noisytech13 offers an interactive shell to perform analysis on Instagram account of any users by its nickname.
 You can get:

 ```text
 - addrs           Get all registered addressed by target photos